lpil/lpil/_posts/2014-08-05-I-made-a-site.markdown

 Yup- now we get to keep our styling in the stylesheets!

-Next I'm using [Guard::LiveReload][guard-livereload] to refresh my web browser when I save a file in development- no more alt-tabbing to see my changes!
+Next I'm using [Guard::LiveReload][guard-livereload] to refresh my web browser when I save a file in development- no more manually refreshing the page to see my changes!
 I run `jekyll serve --watch` to start a webserver that'll serve the compiled site, and recompile said site each time I make a change.
 I then start Guard with Guard::LiveReload, which monitors my file system, and uses Javascript voodoo to refresh my browser each time Jekyll recompiles the site.

 On the LiveReload website they recommend various web browser plugins, but I didn't have much luck with them.
 Instead, I opted to just have Jekyll [include